adnovak/gradmap/README.md

-Currently working on a python version to provide alternative
+Currently working on a python version to provide to bypass matlab license requirement.

 Have fun.